opencv/opencv/modules/ml/doc/gradient_boosted_trees.rst

 The method predicts the response corresponding to the given sample (see :ref:`Predicting with GBT`).
 The result is either the class label or the estimated function value.
-The :ocv:func:`predict` method enables using the parallel version of the GBT model prediction if the OpenCV is built with the TBB library.
+The :ocv:func:`CvGBTrees::predict` method enables using the parallel version of the GBT model prediction if the OpenCV is built with the TBB library.
 In this case, predictions of single trees are computed in a parallel fashion.